-Be attentive and never be afraid to discreetly check in with other players.
+Be attentive and never afraid to discreetly check in with other players.
 It's always cool to break character (by saying "RED" or tapping out" or gently slowing down a scene (by saying “YELLOW”).
-It is also encouraged to signal that you want fellow players to go harder (by saying “GREEN).
+It's also encouraged to signal that you want fellow players to go harder (by saying “GREEN).

-For comfort and rest breaks, we'll have a small non-fiction area, where you can chill and talk to one of our volunteer hosts about whatever.
-You'll always be able to leave the fiction, if you want to.
+For comfort and rest breaks, we'll have a small "off-game" area, where you can chill and talk to one of our volunteers about whatever.

 June 25 - 28: CRASH

 The Captain is old and the Ark is about to go on ground.
 The crew must gather the courage to leave the ship.
 A small part of the island is explored.
 Pressure cooker that explodes in civil war as the old regime ends and something new begins.

 We meet at 12.00 Thursday and will be done by 18.00 Sunday.

 It's been years and the island still hasn't given up all its secrets.
 The settlers become aware that they don't have the island to themselves.
 As even more strangers arrive from sea, a crisis must be managed.
 Tense meetings between radically different groups of survivors.

 We meet at 12.00 Wednesday and will be done by 18.00 Sunday.